dynamiclayer/dynamiclayer-cli/docs/alert.md

 # Alert

-Top-of-screen banner for success, error, warning, and information messages.
-Supports auto-dismiss, manual close, and safe-area aware layout.
+Top-of-screen banner for success, error, warning, or information messages.
+Animates in, auto-dismisses by default, and respects safe-area padding.

 ## Install